rtm/js-pick-notation/README.md

 instead of just variables.

-It makes good sense to re-use the current `{a, b} = obj` destructuring assignment syntax, since what we aer trying to do is in fact a kind of destructuring assignment, the difference being that the "assignment" is to an object property rather than a variable.
+It makes good sense to re-use the current `{a, b} = obj` destructuring assignment syntax, since what we are trying to do is in fact a kind of destructuring assignment, the difference being that the "assignment" is to an object property rather than a variable.

 ### Specification